Futurae-Technologies/android-sdk-sample/README.md

     Build and run the application on your device or emulator.

 ## 🌿 Branches
 This Sample app is also used for development of our new SDK features.
-You can follow GIT Tags, to see the version of the sample app corresponding to the SDK version you want to use.
-Use branch `/master`: stable & released versions of the sample.
-Every other branch is WIP.
+The master branch represents the latest stable version.
+Development and feature branches may be unstable or WIP.

 ## 🧩 Architecture